pak-pow/pygame_projects/coding_wPygame/documentation/Day 5 - Sprites, Classes & Groups.md

 #### 7) Homework

-Take your **Vertical Pong** code from Day 4 and refactor it completely to use Classes.
+Take our **Vertical Pong** code from Day 4 and refactor it completely to use Classes.

 - Create a `Paddle` class.